MattsAttack/Interdrone-Communication-Team-5/README.md

 3. Add your ip to the end of it (found by running ipconfig in the terminal)

 With these steps complete, your enviorment should be good to go!

+# How to run the project
+1. Run the server.py file in one terminal using **python server.py**
+2. Run the client.py file in another terminal using **python client.py**